cktan/tomlcpp/README.md

 #### Content

-To extract value by keys, call the `Toml::getXXXX(key)` methods and supply the key:
+To extract value by keys, call the `toml::getXXXX(key)` methods and supply the key:

 ```
 toml::getString(key)